 At FundersClub, we typically sign one term sheet every two weeks, which makes us one of the most active seed Venture investors in Silicon Valley and beyond — since we invest globally.
 The net result of that is that we receive 2–3 companies updates a day, given we have over 190 portfolio startups.

 Personally, I’ve been learning a lot from reading them.
-There is a clear correlation with the quality of the update and how well the startup is performing.
-Appreciable updates are the ones that are data driven, short, but engaging.
-Supreme founder are top-notch communicators.
+There is a clear correlation between the quality of the update and how well the startup is performing.
+Appreciable updates are the ones that are data-driven, short, but engaging.
+Supreme founders are top-notch communicators.

 You should start with a short, 2–3 sentences executive summary, followed immediately by the most significant asks and requests.
 A common mistake I see happening is when founders leave the key asks to the bottom of the email.

 Immediately after you should follow with Metrics and Key Stats that you look at to judge the success of the business.
 Keep them simple and easy to read, preferably with charts, posted directly as images to the body of the email.